With the help of the ASB Non-Formal Education team and the support of IOM, Farkhonda teaches four puppet making classes.

 In Katsikas, with the help of the ASB Non-Formal Education team and the support of IOM, she now teaches four classes, two hours each.

-“During the teaching hours, I forget everything”, she says.
+“During the teaching hours, I forget everything else”, she says.

 Her little daughter of two is going from table to table, watching the students assembling and filling the small cut out patterns.
 Small elephant ears are stuffed with cotton.